How 2 Dogs Overcome Their Fear of Being Touched by Strangers

 Published Date: March 5, 2018

 The dog’s guardian has done an outstanding job of training this pair of dogs.
-You could instantly tell she has been spending time teaching them various commands and that the dogs were very smart.
+You could instantly tell she has been spending time teaching them various commands and that the dogs were exceptionally smart.

 I shared a number of positive dog training tips that will help the dogs start to identify as being in a follower position.
 Before the session, I think the dogs saw themselves as peers to the guardian.